Golden State Priority Project

 - Restaurant: A business where meals and refreshments may be purchased.

 - Retail shopping center: A group of retail and other commercial establishments that is planned, developed, owned and managed as a single property.

-- Stub-out: Stub-out will include at least 2-inch minimum spare conduit run with pull rope that is sized, installed and located per the National Electrical Code for future installation of wiring supporting up to a 480-volt (V) alternating current (AC), 4-wire, 125-kilowatt (kW) load.
+- Stub-out: Stub-out will include at least 2-inch minimum spare conduit run with pull rope that is sized, installed and located per the National Electrical Code for future installation of wiring supporting, at minimum, a 150-kW DCFC load.

 - Total approved costs: The sum of the costs incurred by the rebate recipient that are eligible to be covered by the rebates issued through the first window of the Golden State Priority Project.